puppylinux-woof-CE/woof-CE/woof-code/README.txt

 'Kernel options' tab: choose the latest kernel.
 'Build distro' tab: click the 'BUILD DISTRO' button.

-...then you will have a Puppy 4.3+ live-CD ISO file and a 'devx' SFS file!
+...then you will have WoofCE live-CD ISO file and a 'devx' SFS file!

 ------------------------------------------------------------------------------